zacherywillard/VASP_helper.sh/README.md

 # VASP Helper

-Swiss‑army Bash helper to prepare and continue VASP defect jobs.
+Bash helper to prepare and continue VASP defect jobs.
 Allows for relaxation and static defect job submission.

 It auto-detects defect directories within the specified source directory.
 Allows the generation of charged states from relaxed neutral defects.
 Performs safety checks (KPAR/CHGCAR/WAVECAR), handles spin parity (optionally removing `ISPIN=2` for even `NELECT`), and can submit jobs (`qsub`) after all checks pass.
 A verbose mode logs everything to `helper.log`.